TheStreet Upgrades Park Aerospace (NYSE:PKE) to B

-TheStreet upgraded shares of Park Aerospace (NYSE:PKE – Get Rating) from a c+ rating to a b rating in a research note published on Friday morning, TheStreetRatingsTable reports.
+Park Aerospace (NYSE:PKE – Get Rating) was upgraded by TheStreet from a “c+” rating to a “b” rating in a note issued to investors on Friday, TheStreetRatingsTable reports.

-Separately, StockNews.com began coverage on shares of Park Aerospace in a report on Wednesday, October 12th.
-They issued a hold rating for the company.
+Separately, StockNews.com started coverage on shares of Park Aerospace in a research report on Wednesday, October 12th.
+They issued a “hold” rating on the stock.

 About Park Aerospace